Living in Perimenopause and Menopause

 Break the Silence!

-Dealing with Menopause and Perimenopause Symptoms
+Dealing with Symptoms

 The list of perimenopause symptoms (often referred to as menopause symptoms) is a long one.
 From menopausal hot flashes to menopausal depression, symptoms can range from intense, life-changing (or clothes-soaking) moments to minor blips of weekly irritability.
 There are so many different ways to approach menopause and treatment, but once you’ve found your menopause support group and a doctor you can partner with, you will find the relief you deserve.

-Reaching out is IN.
 Suffering in silence is OUT!
+Reaching out is IN!